torquebox/torquebox.org/news/2011-05-11-simplify-your-deployment.md

 For more information about how to write message processors in TorqueBox, check out our [Messaging docs][messaging].
-More information about scheduled jobs and how they work in TorqueBox is also available in our [documentation][scheduled-jobs].
+More information about [scheduled jobs][scheduled-jobs] and how they work in TorqueBox is also available in our documentation.
 And of course, you can read all about [TorqueBox services][services] in our docs as well.

 ## Conclusion